How I Picked the Best Stories for My Harvard LL.M. Personal Statement: Proven Method Explained

 ‘Law is what the lawyers are.
 And the law and lawyers are what the law schools make them’ (Letter to Mr. Rosenwald – May 13, 1927).

-The second quote highlighted the origin of my goal to transition to academia and the rationale behind it.
+This second quote highlighted the origin of my goal to transition to academia and the rationale behind it.

 If you decide to use a quote, be careful.
 It has to be integrated into your essay.
 Use it as a shorthand for your core message, to reinforce your own thoughts.
 Otherwise it looks like you are hiding behind someone else's words and don't have anything of your own to say.

-Reference to transactional analysis and the Pollyanna metaphor
+Harvard LL.M.
+Personal Statement: Reference to transactional analysis and the Pollyanna metaphor

 We also discussed the fairy tales and children’s books that influenced us and possibly gave an unconscious script to follow later in life.
 When I analyzed my influences, I saw that one of mine was Pollyanna.

-the theme of Leadership
+Harvard LL.M.
+Personal Statement: the theme of Leadership

-I can honestly say that I was terrified and felt stuck.
+I can honestly say I was terrified and felt stuck.
 I spent most of my life struggling for resources and keeping myself afloat, and I simply could not understand why I had to be a leader, and most importantly – how.

 Leadership is about 'occasions when you have directed the outcome of a project or part of a project or have been responsible for coordinating or motivating others.

-Stories I didn't use
+Harvard LL.M.
+Personal Statement: Experiences I didn't use

-1. participating in the banking law reform
+1. designing the national financial markets law reform

-I talked about this experience in detail here.
 As a research fellow at the Higher School of Economics in Moscow, I was involved in advising the Russian Central Bank on the reform of pledge and the transfer of title regimes.

-I initially included this experience in my Harvard essay because it fit with the overall theme of transition from an advisory role to a decision-making one.
 However, it made the essay look cluttered.
-It split the focus into two parts: becoming a decision-maker in a law-making role and another in a teaching role.
+It also split the focus into two parts: becoming a decision-maker in a law-making role and another in a teaching role.
 For a 750-word essay, it was just too much, and I decided to exclude it.

 I did feature it in my CV and the application form.
 This is how it looks in my CV:

 Higher School of Economics – National Research University, Moscow, Russia